cinaq/reminders2calendar/README.md

 # Reminders2Calendar

+> This repo has been replaced by https://github.com/cinaq/apple-shortcuts as we are expanding the scope of the scripts to include more useful automation.

 This repo contains a collection of scripts that synchronizes reminders from Reminders.app to Calendar.app.
 It works best on iOS.

 Background info located at https://cinaq.com/blog/2022/11/22/the-missing-link-between-reminders-and-calendar-app-on-ios/